35percent/11tystarter/src/posts/how-to-make-canada-water-viable.md

 BNP also note that the ratio of revenue raising to non-revenue floorspace is 'inefficient', at a level of 68%, when 70-75% is more common.

+\[But it reaches its 13.77% conclusion without improving the efficiency?]

 *The overall net to gross ratio is 68%, which is relatively inefficient, with developments typically achieving 70% to 75%.
 The efficiency has improved by 3% in comparison to the Extant Masterplan Scheme.
 Given that much of the scheme is currently in outline only, there may be opportunities to